Leticia Claro Oliveira

 Should I Stay or Should I Go?
 Embracing Causal Heterogeneity in the Study of Pandemic Policy and Citizen Behavior

-Objective: To test for multicausality between government policy, health outcomes, economic performance, and citizen behavior during the COVID-19 global pandemic.
-Methods: We perform Granger-causality tests to explore the interrelationship between four endogenous variables, social distancing policy, home isolation, balance rate, and average weekly COVID-19 deaths, in the 26 states of Brazil.
-As exogenous variables, we included a linear time trend and a dummy for the week in which the World Health Organization (WHO) declared COVID-19 a global pandemic.
-Results: Our analysis of Granger causal ordering between the four variables demonstrates that there is significant heterogeneity across the Brazilian federation.
-These findings can be interpreted as underscoring that there is no common model applicable to all states, and that the dynamics are context-dependent.
-Conclusion: Our suggested approach allows researchers to account for the complex interrelationship between government policy, citizen behavior, the economy, and COVID-related health outcomes.
+We perform Granger-causality tests to explore the interrelationship between social distancing policy, home isolation, balance rate, and average weekly COVID-19 deaths in the 26 states of Brazil.
+Our analysis demonstrates significant heterogeneity across the Brazilian federation, underscoring that there is no common model applicable to all states and that the dynamics are context-dependent.

 with Lorena G. Barberia (USP) · Andrea Junqueira (TAMU) · Natália de Paula Moreira (USP) · Guy D. Whitten (TAMU)